 Goals

-- To serve as a common platform and forum for the discussion of various pre-clinical translational ideas with a high likelihood of being developed into clinical trial concepts, including evaluation of conventional Phae I - II endpoints, but also including development of novel endpoints, biomarker incorporation, compartmental disease control, novel imaging, patient reported outcomes including quality of life, and neurocognitive function.
+- To serve as a common platform and forum for the discussion of various pre-clinical translational ideas that have a high likelihood of being developed into clinical trial concepts.
+This includes evaluation of conventional phase I-II endpoints, but also includes development of novel endpoints, biomarker incorporation, compartmental disease control, novel imaging, patient reported outcomes (including quality of life), and neurocognitive function.

 - To assist the NCI disease-specific and other Interest Groups specifically in terms of evaluating concepts for brain metastases and GBM.